ElegantEngineeringTech/laravel-invoices/README.md

 }
 ```

-2. **Override the `toPdfInvoice` Method**: Implement your specific logic within the `toPdfInvoice` method to control the customization.
+2.  **Override the `toPdfInvoice` Method**:

+In your custom `Invoice` model, override the `toPdfInvoice` method.
+This is where you'll implement your specific logic to construct and return the `PdfInvoice` object with your desired customizations.

 ```php
 namespace App\Models;